Main Stage Production Guide

 * Directors must submit a video for adjudication within two weeks of the final performance date of their production, or by March 1, 2022 – whichever comes first.
-Any video submissions received after the March 1 deadline will be screened for feedback but will not be considered for the ITF 2022 main stage lineup.
+If your production will occur after March 1, contact email@example.com prior to November 1 to determine if an extension is possible.
 No refunds will be given for late video submissions.

 Both the application and adjudication process will be conducted via EdTA’s private online submission platform, OpenWater.
 Productions will be screened digitally by uploading video submissions to a secure video hosting platform, such as Vimeo or YouTube, selecting the appropriate privacy settings, and providing the URL to EdTA in OpenWater for adjudication.
 It is a violation of your licensing agreement to make the video publicly available for viewing without express written consent from the rights holder